-Many students ask whether they can receive field placement credits for work at a private law firm or other placement site that is not currently on the list of approved placements.
-If the student would like their firm to be considered for approval, then an attorney for the firm must complete this questionnaire and return it to the Field Placement Director, and it will be vetted in the order it was received.
+A special note about placements that have not been previously approved for field placement: Many students ask whether they can receive field placement credits for work at a private law firm or other placement site that is not currently approved.
+To be approved, an attorney for the new externship site must complete the New Externship Questionnaire and submit it to the Externship Director, and it will be processed in the order it was received.
 To ensure that you are able to register for field placement, it is highly recommended that you do not delay in starting this process.